goreleaser/goreleaser/www/docs/customization/ko.md

 !!! warning

-    Ko only runs on the publishing phase, so it might be a bit hard to test — you might need to push to a fake repository (or a fake tag) when playing around with its configuration.
+    When on `--snapshot` mode, Ko will publish the image to `ko.local`.
+    If its a regular build, Ko will only run in the publishing phase.

+!!! info

+    For Ko to work you still need to login, either with `docker login` or something else.

 ```yaml
 # .goreleaser.yaml